-In the video playback mode, click playback video.

-to overlay the POS transaction information on the
+In the video playback mode, click is to overlay the POS transaction information on the playback video.

 When the playing speed is higher than 2x, the POS information cannot be overlaid on the video.

 Chapter 11 Event and Alarm Settings